GLOBAL MARKETS-Shares, oil steady in Europe after China sends Asia sprawling

 "Before we see some meaningful transparency from China in its actions and some stability in the commodity markets, we are not going to get a stabilisation," he added, saying his firm had become more cautious and been buying up bonds recently.

-Europe tried valiantly to deflect the jitters but after an early 1 percent rise, the DAX in Germany and France's CAC both joined London's FTSE 100, which is heavily exposed to commodities and China, in negative territory.
+Europe was trying its best to shake of the jitters.
+After an early wobble, the DAX in Germany and France's CAC climbed more than 1 percent and London's FTSE 100 and Wall Street futures both clawed back into positive territory.

 MSCI's broadest index of Asia-Pacific shares outside Japan slid 1.8 percent to its lowest since late 2011.
 China's main indexes slumped more than 5 percent, Australia 1.2 percent and the Philippines dropped 4.3 percent.